Aaron Zebede

 Aaron Zebede is a Panamanian stage actor, director, and producer.
-As a stage actor his work includes the roles of 'Alfred P. Doolitle' in My Fair Lady (2003), 'Perón' in "Evita" (2004), 'Tevye' in Fiddler on the Roof (a role he played in two different productions), 'Otto Frank' in The Diary of Anne Frank, 'Toddy' in the musical Victor Victoria. and 'Max Bialystock' in "The Producers".
+As a stage actor his work includes the roles of 'Alfred P. Doolitle' in My Fair Lady (2003), 'Perón' in "Evita" (2004), 'Tevye' in Fiddler on the Roof (a role he played in three different productions), 'Otto Frank' in The Diary of Anne Frank, 'Toddy' in the musical Victor Victoria. and 'Max Bialystock' in "The Producers".

 In 2013 Zebede starred in Andrew Goffman's Off-Broadway show The Accidental Pervert (Spanish version) at Panama's famed Teatro La Quadra.
 He then went to play the role of 'Georges' in the musical La Cage aux Folles and did a one-week run as 'Shrek' in Shrek the Musical.
 In 2017 he played the role of 'Edna Turnblad' in the Panamanian revival of Hairspray (musical).